Checklist for the 20-week cooling off period in divorce

 You can upload these to the amicable co-parenting app, and use the app to input your shared-care arrangements and to communicate with your ex.

-If you’re struggling to agree on your child arrangements, consider co-parenting coaching.
+If you’re struggling to agree on your child's arrangements, consider our Separating with Children Service.
 You can read all about why you might need a co-parenting specialist here.
 You can even have your co-parenting agreements documented in a Parenting Contract if you want to ensure you both stick to your agreement.

 Talk to your children’s school